Beware of Health Hotline Robocalls

 Should you decide to do this, you’ll be required to submit the following:

-• Name
+- Name

-• Phone number
+- Phone number

-• Address
+- Address

 You can also decide to stay anonymous, in which case you will need to “withhold personally identifiable information.”

-What Is the Difference Between Legal and Illegal Robocalls?
+What Is the Difference Between Illegal Robocalls?

-Illegal Robocalls
+Robocalls | Illegal Robocalls |

-Charitable organizations often make robocalls in an attempt to reach as many people as possible and ask them for donations.
+Charitable organizations often make robocalls in an attempt to reach as many people as possible and ask them for donations. |

-Robocallers who want you to reveal your financial information are most likely scammers looking to steal your money, so be careful and never give them any sensitive data.
+Robocallers who want you to reveal your financial information are most likely scammers looking to steal your money, so be careful and never give them any sensitive data. |

-When you receive an automated message that tells you that you’ve won a prize, be it money or a trip, you can be sure that you’ve answered a robocall scam.
+You shouldn’t be surprised if you get robocalls as part of a political campaign—they are can’t be blocked. | When you receive an automated message that tells you that you’ve won a prize, be it money or a trip, you can be sure that you’ve answered a robocall scam. |

-Service providers are allowed to make robocalls about anything regarding your subscription if you’ve previously and willingly given them your phone number.
+Service providers are allowed to make robocalls about anything regarding your subscription if you’ve previously and willingly given them your phone number. |

-When a robocaller wants you to reveal your personal information, don’t expose any of your sensitive info—in most cases, a scammer trying to commit identity theft is on the other end.
+When a robocaller wants you to reveal your personal information, don’t expose any of your sensitive info—in most cases, a scammer trying to commit identity theft is on the other end. |

-Many scammers manipulate numbers to make the call look like it’s coming from a reputable institution, such as the government.
+People who carry out government-approved studies often make robocalls to reach potential participants, and this is to do. | Many scammers manipulate numbers to make the call look like it’s coming from a reputable institution, such as the government. |

-Pharmacies are allowed to use robocalls as a reminder when the time comes for people to refill their prescriptions.
+Pharmacies are allowed to use robocalls as a reminder when the time comes for people to refill their prescriptions. |

-If a robocall wants to sell you a product or service and it’s coming from a company you’re not familiar with, it is illegal.
+If a robocall wants to sell you a product or service and it’s coming from a company you’re not familiar with, it is illegal. |

 Are you struggling with paying bills?
-If so, you can expect to receive robocalls from debt collectors looking to find out more about your debt progress.
+If so, you can expect to receive robocalls from debt collectors looking to find out more about your debt progress. |

 Be on alert for robocallers who offer to lower your bills if you transfer funds into a given bank account instead of paying it to your utility company.
-These are scammers trying to steal your money, so don’t fall into their trap.
+These are scammers trying to steal your money, so don’t fall into their trap. |

 Put Your Number on the Do Not Call List to Protect Yourself From Health Hotline Robocalls

 In addition to intercepting robocalls with the help of call-blocking apps and devices, you can and should register on the National Do Not Call list.
-When you put your phone number on this list, you protect yourself from annoying legal robocalls, too, not just scammers.
+When you put your phone number on this list, you protect yourself from annoying robocalls, too, not just scammers.

 If you take a look at the FCC’s guide to robocalls, you can see that the first step they advise people to take is to register on the Do Not Call list.